da-cali/linux-x1-tablet/README.md

   fi
   +
   ```
-10. Make it executable:
+11. Make it executable:
   ```
   sudo chmod 0755 /etc/grub.d/01_acpi
   ```
-11. Open /etc/default/grub and add "mem_sleep_default=deep" to the GRUB_CMDLINE_LINUX so that it looks like this:
+12. Open /etc/default/grub and add "mem_sleep_default=deep" to the GRUB_CMDLINE_LINUX so that it looks like this:
   ```
   GRUB_CMDLINE_LINUX_DEFAULT="quiet mem_sleep_default=deep"
   ```
-12. Regenerate your grub file:
+13. Regenerate your grub file:
-  # Fedora/REHL
+  ##### Fedora/REHL
   ```
-  grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
+  sudo grub2-mkconfig -o /boot/efi/EFI/fedora/grub.cfg
   ```
-  # Ubuntu
+  ##### Ubuntu
   ```
-  update-grub
+  sudo update-grub
   ```

 Reboot the machine and check that the patch is working by entering "cat /sys/power/mem_sleep" in the command line and confirming the ouput is "s2idle [deep]" (with the brackets around "deep").